stefanofa/awesome/TOPICS.md

 *   [wasp-lang/open-saas](https://github.com/wasp-lang/open-saas) - A free, open-source SaaS app starter for React & Node.js with superpowers.
 Full-featured.
 Community-driven.

 *   [TanStack/router](https://github.com/TanStack/router) - 🤖 A client-first, server-capable, fully type-safe router and full-stack framework for the web (React and more).

-## webgpu

-*   [software-mansion/TypeGPU](https://github.com/software-mansion/TypeGPU) - A modular and open-ended toolkit for WebGPU, with advanced type inference and the ability to write shaders in TypeScript

 ## webgpu-api